fawohlsc/azure-policy-testing/README.md

 }
 ```

 Last but not least, the **asynchronously** evaluated policy effects with **remediation task** support are *DeployIfNotExists* and *Modify*.
-Same as the asynchronously evaluated policies, the compliance scan happens in the background.
+Just like the asynchronously evaluated policies, the compliance scan happens in the background.
 Additionally, non-compliant resources can be remediated with a remediation task.
 When testing these kind of policy effects, the easiest way is to just start a remediation task including an upfront compliance scan (See: [Modify-RouteTable-NextHopVirtualAppliance.Tests.ps1](./tests/Modify-RouteTable-NextHopVirtualAppliance.Tests.ps1) and [Policy.Utils.psm1](./utils/Policy.Utils.psm1)):

 ```powershell
 Context "When route is deleted" -Tag "modify-routetable-nexthopvirtualappliance-route-delete" {